Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Mission accomplished.
 The blocking will take effect immediately.

-The app has a built-in hosts file editor and a host of other tools to manage entries.
-It can even disable/enable the hosts file via a little icon in the notification area.
+The app has a built-in HOSTS file editor and a host of other tools to manage entries.
+It can even disable/enable the HOSTS file via a little icon in the notification area.

 HostsMan Application